Anzkiii/softuni_mid_exam/README.md

 # softuni_mid_exam
- This was the mid exam of the softuni python fundementals course
+ This was the mid exam of the softuni python fundementals course I was given 4 hours to do these, wasnt as hard as i expect lmao

 Here are the links to the exercises.